-Revolutionary advancement that dramatically improves our lives?
-Scourge of humanity that kills jobs, decimates the environment and impedes creativity?
-The meteoric rise of artificial intelligence doesn’t lend itself to soft opinions.
-The cinema has been skeptical since 1927’s Metropolis, when a nefarious robot took on the guise of a seductive woman to deceive the working class.
+Revolutionary improvement of life?
+Scourge of humanity that will kill jobs, decimate the environment, and impede creativity?
+Meteoric advancements in artificial intelligence don’t lend themselves to soft opinions.
+Cinema has been skeptical of AI since 1927’s Metropolis, when a robot took on the guise of a seductive woman to manipulate the working class into doing the bidding of their masters.

-Fear and suspicion of AI was reflected in successive decades that saw evil-doing robots and malevolent computers.
-Blade Runner and The Terminator were more nuanced takes that catapulted into weightier questions of what defines a human being.
-Films like Her in 2013 and Ex Machina two years later would have been unfathomable in the 1960s, back when the HAL-9000 of 2001: A Space Odyssey was refusing to open the pod bay doors for his flesh-and-blood colleagues.
+That fear and suspicion was echoed through successive decades of cinema that produced evil-doing robots and malevolent computers.
+Blade Runner and The Terminator were more nuanced takes that posed weighty questions of what defines a human being.
+Films like Her (2013) and, two years later, Ex Machina, would have been unfathomable in the 1960s, back when the HAL-9000 of 2001: A Space Odyssey was refusing to open the pod bay doors for his flesh-and-blood colleagues.

 These are the 10 best, according to me.